 100 Basic College Writing (4 credits) This basic course in the process of writing and reading addresses special needs and problems on an individual basis.
 It is required of all first-year students whose writing inventories indicate the need for special attention.
 For these students, this course is a prerequisite for EN 101.

-103 English for International Students (4 credits; Fall, Spring) This special program of study is for international students whose mastery of English is not sufficient yet to meet the entrance requirements for EN 101.
+103 English for International Students (4 credits) This special program of study is for international students whose mastery of English is not sufficient yet to meet the entrance requirements for EN 101.

 104 Writing for the Academic Conversation (3 credits; Summer) This is a five-week course designed to introduce Gateway and ACT101 students to the fundamentals of writing at the university level.
 This course is designed to help students understand and embody the basic habits of scholarly life of inquiry and to help students find a way to make their unique contribution to the academic conversation.
 Students write two formal papers, maintain a journal, read and discuss assigned readings, peer review each other’s writing, and represent their growth as readers, writers and thinkers in an end-of-session portfolio.
 Students also are required to meet with the professor twice for one-on-one conferences on their papers and to partake in twice-weekly, one-hour writing sessions in a computer lab supervised or facilitated by two graduate-level writing consultants.
 Prerequisite: Acceptance into the summer Gateway program.

 107 Human Dilemmas: A Literary Perspective (4 credits) This is an exploration of genres of poetry, short story, drama and film as ways of representing and working through human problems.
 The course focuses on a core issue, problem, or theme chosen by the instructor.
 Class discussions include students’ analyses of personal experiences as a further means of understanding the thematic focus of the course.